nuwave/lighthouse/docs/master/performance/deferred.md

 # Deferred Fields

 ::: warning
-Currently the `@defer` directive requires Apollo Client in alpha, although there has been talk of merging some pending PRs after the GraphQL Summit which starts today.
+Currently the `@defer` directive requires Apollo Client in alpha.
+Track the state of the PR here: https://github.com/apollographql/apollo-client/pull/3686
 :::

 Deferring fields allows you to prioritize fetching data needed to render the most important content